CloudSight

-CloudSight, Inc. is a Los Angeles, CAbased technology company that specializes in image captioning and understanding.
+CloudSight, Inc. is a Los Angeles, California–based technology company that specializes in captioning and understanding images using AI.

 History

 CloudSight was founded in 2012 by Dominik Mazur and Bradford Folkens.
 It was previously known as Image Searcher, Inc. and then CamFind, Inc., respectively.
 In 2016, the company was officially rebranded as CloudSight, Inc.

-As of August 2022, CloudSight has 15+ granted patents for its technology.
-To date, CloudSight has recognized over 1 billion images.
-This dataset becomes invaluable for neural network training and the development of artificial intelligence.
+As of August 2022, CloudSight has 15+ granted patents for its technology and has recognized over 1 billion images.